Explore the two faces of the vibrant Alexandria Waterfront.

 The “Big Ticket” Tours: Cairo & Giza

 These are the most popular choices for guests arriving in port.
-Because Cairo is about 3 hours away, these tours typically last 10–12 hours.
+But Cairo is about 3 hours away, and these tours typically last 10–12 hours.

-Pyramids & Grand Egyptian Museum (GEM): This newer option focuses on the massive new museum near the Giza plateau.
-You can find highly-rated private tours for this on Tripadvisor.
+Pyramids & Grand Egyptian Museum (GEM) (TripAdvisor): This newer option focuses on the massive new museum near the Giza plateau.

 Local City Highlights